Llanuwchllyn

-Llanuwchllyn (/cy/) is a village and community in Gwynedd, Wales, near the southern end of Bala Lake (Llyn Tegid).
+Llanuwchllyn (/cy/) is a village and community in Gwynedd, Wales, near the southern end of Llyn Tegid (Bala Lake).
 It is one of the most sparsely populated communities in Wales.

 The electoral ward includes the small settlement of Llangywer.

 The parish church of St Deiniol is a Grade II* listed building.

 Llanuwchllyn railway station is the headquarters of the narrow gauge Bala Lake Railway, centred on the former Great Western Railway station on the standard-gauge line from Ruabon to Barmouth.

 The village was the birthplace of Welsh language author and educationalist Owen Morgan Edwards.

 Caer Gai, a Roman fort near Llanuwchllyn, was traditionally known as the home of Cei, the character in the Arthurian legend known in English as Sir Kay.
 Poets of the 15th century recorded a story, ultimately deriving from the Prose Merlin included in the Lancelot-Grail and the Post-Vulgate Cycle, that King Arthur and Cei were brought up at Caer Gai as foster brothers.
 Caer Gai is also Grade II* listed.